lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   A sequence of strings; they will be passed as-is as additional JVM options, while launching the sbt instance that is used to build this project.

+commands
+  A sequence of sbt commands; they will be executed by sbt before dbuild rearranges the project dependencies.
+These commands can be used, for example, to change settings using forms like "set setting := ...".

 *Next:* :doc:`repositories`.